abdelrahmanhosny/abdelrahmanhosny.github.io/about.md

 I joined a four-year Computer Science undergraduate program at Assiut University.
 In my junior year, I volunteered for Microsoft Egypt for different programs (Microsoft Student Partners, YouthSpark, Microsoft Tech Clubs).
 I also got an opportunity to intern at ITWorx Egypt as a software engineer.
 It was a journey of hard work, success, fun and sometimes disappointment.
 College life has added too much value to my life, aside from the knowledge learned itself.

-After working as a Teaching Assistant in the same school for year, I travelled to US to get a Master's in Computer Science and Engineering.
+After working as a Teaching Assistant in the same school for a year, I travelled to the US to get a Master's in Computer Science and Engineering.
 During the two-year study, I had the opportunity to work as a Research Assistant for three different advisors in diverse research projects.
 I also worked as a part-time Teaching Assistant for junior-level classes in the computer science department.
 Since I chose to carry out research during that time (and I really enjoyed it), I'm planning to get a *PhD* at some point in my career.

 *More about me?* download my [CV]({{site.baseurl}}/resources/abdelrahman_cv.pdf) and get connected on social media.